LaxarJS/laxar/docs/api/testing.event_bus_mock.md

 Creates a mock [`EventBus`](runtime.event_bus.md), compatible to the "axEventBus" injection of a widget.

-If no custom tick-scheduler function is passed through the options, the returned event bus has a method `flush`, to synchronously deliver all pending events, until no events are left.
+If no custom tick-scheduler function is passed through the options, the returned event bus has a method `flush`, to synchronously deliver all pending as well as synchronously added events.
+It also has a method drainAsync` to asynchronously run event handlers to completion, including additional asynchronously published events.

 ##### Parameters